-Work through these issues, and others you may find pertinent, with your grade-level colleagues.
+Work through these issues, and others you may find pertinent, with your course-level colleagues.
 Honor your own expertise, seek out assistance as needed, and know that additional adjustments may need to be made as the year unfolds.
-By prioritizing content, considering prerequisite knowledge, adjusting your units to reflect prioritized content, and using a cycle of formative assessment you should be well-positioned to target instruction to maximize grade-level learning.
+By prioritizing content, considering prerequisite knowledge, adjusting your units to reflect prioritized content, and using formative assessment you should be well-positioned to target instruction to maximize course-level learning.